SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/crowdstrike_falcon.md

 ### Generate the Credentials

-1. Log in the crowdstrike interface
+1. Log in to the crowdstrike interface
 2. Click on the burger menu and go to `Support and resources` > `Resources and tools` > `API client and keys`.
 3. In the `OAuth2 API Clients` tab, create an new OAuth2 API Client with the `Read` permission for the scopes `Event Stream` and `Detection`.